Skip to main content

 • Order Reconciliation:

-• Generate and apply events necessary to update orders from any currently cached state to the current state
+• Generate and apply events necessary to update orders from any cached state to the current state

 • If any trade reports are missing, inferred OrderFilled events are generated